OpenAADL/ocarina/doc/introduction.rst

   scheduling analysis tool from the Université de Bretagne Occidentale, and MAST from the University of Cantabria

-Ocarina is distributed under the GNAT Modified GPL licence, or GMGPL.
-The GMGPL is an extension of GPLv2, adding the following
+Licence
-provision:
+#######

-        As a special exception, if other files instantiate generics from this unit, or you link this unit with other files to produce an executable, this unit does not by itself cause the resulting executable to be covered by the GNU General Public License.
-This exception does not however invalidate any other reasons why the executable file might be covered by the GNU Public License.
+Ocarina is distributed under the GPLv3 plus runtime exception.

-The GMGPL guarantees that Ocarina, but also the code it generates can be distributed under customer-specific terms and conditions.
-Specifically, the GMGPL ensures that you can generate proprietary, classified, or otherwise restricted executables.
+The GPLv3 plus runtime exception guarantees that Ocarina, but also the code it generates can be distributed under customer-specific terms and conditions.
+Specifically, the licence ensures that you can generate proprietary, classified, or otherwise restricted executables.

 About AADL